-At The Small Schools Multi Academy Trust we believe that the Early Years are critical in children’s development and that the EYFS builds a firm basis for future learning, development and independence.
+At The Staffordshire Schools Multi Academy Trust we believe that the Early Years are critical in children’s development and that the EYFS builds a firm basis for future learning, development and independence.

 Here at St Mary's we ensure every child is provided with;

 - a happy, secure, well-ordered and stimulating environment, where children can develop as independent individuals through interaction with sensitive adults and other children.

 - a broad and balanced curriculum which extends previous learning and covers the seven areas of learning as set out in the Early Years Foundation Stage Framework (Sept 2014).

 - a calm and encouraging learning environment where children are supported in developing a positive attitude towards learning, self-motivation, curiosity, confidence and responsibility.